 What the Peace Studies Major will prepare you for

-Academic Rigor: Gain an interdisciplinary education with a deep and multi layered perspective into looking at our interpersonal, community, global issues.
+Academic Rigor: Gain an interdisciplinary education with a deep and multi layered perspective into our interpersonal, community, global issues.

-Writing Skills: Strengthen your skills in research, writing and analytical skills through classroom assignments, writing proficiency in the major, critical thinking and partnerships with library staff to enhance your research skills.
+Writing Skills: Strengthen your skills in research, writing and analysis through classroom assignments, writing proficiency in the major, analytical thinking and partnerships with library staff to enhance your research.

 Reflective Practice: Provide you with tools to become agents of change in interpersonal, intergroup and international levels and by becoming active citizens in working towards social change in our communities and the world.

 Practical Experience: Connect our local neighborhoods to global.
 Through semester long study aboard programs, ICA's, community-based learning, and internship opportunities, you will learn to apply classroom lessons to real world experiences.

-Critical Thinking: Challenge you to think creatively and pragmatically on the origins and root causes of war, violence and conflict.
+Analytical Thinking: Think analytically and creatively on the origins and root causes of war, violence and conflict.
 Learn strategies for resolving interpersonal, community and global conflicts.
 You will critically engage and put forward alternative ways to transform and resolve problems and question the world around us.